Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 21st across all league pitching staffs.

-- The Diamondbacks rank 16th in baseball in home runs surrendered (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (172 total, 1.2 per game).

-- The right-hander last pitched on Monday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent time out came on Wednesday against the Colorado Rockies, when he went 3 2/3 innings, surrendering three earned runs while giving up six hits.

+- The 24-year-old has an ERA of 6.27, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .285 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.